TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % is done for all channel automatically
 % 7.
 TrialsToReject: char with trial selection of preprocessing window, as
 % char, i.e. '1,10' for events 1 to 10
+% 8.
+EventsToPlot: double vector, sets events to plot since plotting can slow down
+% everything considerably when having a lot of events.
+% 9.
+PlotThreshold: logical 1 or 0 (empty for non)
+% 10.
+Threshold: double, threshold to automatically detect trials to delete
+% 11.
+EventChannelname: char, name of event channel for which trials are
+% rejected

 % Outputs:
 % 1.
 EventRelatedData: nchannel x ntrials x ntime single matrix with modified event